North Platte Photos

 Sunrise, Wyoming, 1908

-It was only appropriate that the town be named for Guernsey, for it was he who had brought the newly found prosperity to the area.
-In 1900, Guernsey put together a number of mining claims at Sunrise and sold them to the Colorado Fuel and Iron Company ("CF&I").
-CF&I arose out of the construction of the Denver and Reo Grande Railway's need for steel rail.
-Thus, there was put together an amalgamation of various coal and Iron Companies to form a vertically integrated steel company, which control all phases of the production of steel.
+The Colorado Fuel & Iron Company was an amalgamation of various coal and Iron Companies to form a vertically integrated steel company.
+The company controlled all phases of the production of steel.
 It owned the iron ore mines, the coal companies, the foundry, the railroad that brought the coal and ore to the foundry.
 It owned the miners, the town they lived in, and the company store, the Colorado Supply Company, at which the miners traded.
 In the words of the song:

 You haul Sixteen Tons, whadaya get?